Paula Kahumbu: Education and early career

 Between undergraduate and graduate school, Kahumbu returned to Kenya to work for the Kenya Wildlife Service.
 There, she was charged with counting and measuring the ivory stockpile in the country's vaults in preparation for Richard Leakey's now-famous internationally televised burning of the tusks.
-The event changed her focus from primates to elephants of her doctoral work.
-She was granted a Petri scholarship to attend Princeton University to complete her PhD in Ecology and Evolutionary Biology from 1994 – 2002, where she studied elephants in the Shimba Hills on the Kenyan coast.
-In 2005, she received her Certificate in the Program for Management Development through the Gordon Institute of Business Sciences at University of Pretoria.
+The event changed her focus from primates to elephants for her doctoral work.
+She was granted a Petri scholarship to attend Princeton University to complete her PhD in Ecology and Evolutionary Biology from 1994 to 2002, where she studied elephants in the Shimba Hills on the Kenyan coast.
+In 2005, she received her certificate in the Program for Management Development from the Gordon Institute of Business Sciences at the University of Pretoria.

 Conservation career

 After receiving her PhD, Kahumbu returned to the Kenya Wildlife Service and led the Kenyan delegation to the Convention on International Trade in Endangered Species.
-In 2007, Kahumbu became the executive director of WildlifeDirect, a nonprofit organization co-founded in 2004 by her mentor Richard Leakey as an online platform to provide voice to African conservationists.
-The organization has since become the largest wildlife blogging site in Africa and has covered a diverse array of conservation issues—from protecting chimpanzees in Sierra Leone to African Painted Dogs in Zimbabwe.
-Those who are inspired by the blog posts can then donate directly to the conservationists on the ground, circumventing administrative fees.
+In 2007, Kahumbu became the executive director of WildlifeDirect, a nonprofit organization co-founded in 2004 by her mentor Richard Leakey as an online platform to provide a voice to African conservationists.
+The organization has since become the largest wildlife blogging site in Africa and has covered a diverse array of conservation issues—from protecting chimpanzees in Sierra Leone to African painted dogs in Zimbabwe.
+Those inspired by the blog posts can then donate directly to the conservationists on the ground, circumventing administrative fees.

-The "Hands Off Our Elephants" campaign launched by Kahumbu at WildlifeDirect to put an end to the poaching of elephants and trafficking of ivory, and has since gained the support of Kenyan First Lady Margaret Kenyatta.
+The "Hands Off Our Elephants" campaign was launched by Kahumbu at WildlifeDirect to put an end to the poaching of elephants and trafficking of ivory and has since gained the support of Kenyan First Lady Margaret Kenyatta.
 The campaign aims to leverage media to drive behavior change and to foster agency within the local community to take action.
 In tandem, the campaign has worked to propose concrete legislation to enforce against the illegal ivory trade.
 When the campaign began in 2014, more than 100,000 elephants across the African continent had been killed for their ivory over three years.

 Kahumbu also teaches conservation to students as a lecturer at Princeton University, where she leads an undergraduate course in community conservation during an annual field course in Kenya.